wkelley11/CS435_Project/README.md

 # Fridge Magnet: CS435 Embedded Systems Project
 by Will Kelley and John Cambefort

-\*cheesy voice\* Ever wished you'd had a cool interactive digital fridge?
+\*cheesy voice\* Ever wished you owned a cool interactive digital fridge?
 We're not offering you a fridge, but we can offer you our embedded Fridge Magnet!